-Other Google openness examples show up in how they change the logo on their home page.
+Other Google openness examples show up in how they change their home page logo.
 Name another brand who plays around with their logo as much.
 Plus, their long list of experimental projects like Google Self Drive and Project Wing, amongst many others.

 The opposite of that is brands who stay consistent.
 Who stay true to their roots and don’t explore new areas.
 The brand which came to mind here was Jack Daniel’s.
-It’s made a virtue of its heritage and tradition, being made in the same place by the same process for a long time.
+It’s stuck by its heritage and tradition, being made in the same place by the same process for a long time.

-It’s a good example of Little’s key point that there’s no better on worse on these traits.
+It’s a good example of Little’s point that there’s no better or worse on these traits.
 Both of these very different brands show you can succeed no matter how open (or not) your brand personality is.